o3de/o3de.org/content/docs/userguide/networking/encryption-building.md

 ---
-description: ' Modify your WAF build script (wscript) in &ALYlong; to take advantage of GridMate encryption support. '
+description: ' Modify your WAF build script (wscript) in Amazon Lumberyard to take advantage of GridMate encryption support. '
 title: Building with Encryption
 ---